breakerh/hammer-splinterlands-bot/README.md

 - Multiple accounts with only one instance
   _**Note**: we support this function however don't recommend it since we aren't sure of possible blocks from splinterlands._
 - Login via Email (preferred)
-- Better Team Selection - the bot will chose cards with best win rate, not the ones that are most used
+- Better Team Selection - the bot will choose cards with best win rate, not the ones that are most used
 - Faster Login & Fighting: _Still needs a lot of tweaking imho_
     - The bot no longer refreshes the page all the time (which often got you blocked from splinterlands for a few minutes)
     - The bot clicks away popups